DevLab2020/TrendingArticleGrabber/README.md

 You must have a Reddit account and a developer app created already with a clientId, clientSecret, username, and password available.

-You will have to have NPM installed, or manually install required packages( node-schedule & snoowrap ) in package.lock
+You will have to have NPM installed, or manually install required packages( node-schedule & snoowrap ) found in package.lock

 # Installation